-If approved by the Superintendent, this application must be submitted to the Board for approval prior to submission to the WVSSAC.
+If approved by the Superintendent and WVSSAC, the cooperative sponsorship shall then be reported to the Board at its next regular meeting.
 Per WVSSAC requirements, each cooperative sponsorship application is only valid for the current or upcoming school year and must be resubmitted each year to continue.